 Whilst the $\mathcal{L}(s)$ values are being calculated, a single Reduce task is started.
-We use the Reduce task simply to collect all the $\mathcal{L}(s)$ values from across the cluster and copy them to a single output sequence file.
-With the distributed job complete, the response time calculator copies the results into a HashMap indexed on s-values for fast access and runs the Euler algorithm.
+We use the Reduce task simply to collect all the $\mathcal{L}(s)$ values from across the cluster where they have been stored locally by each Map function and copy them to a single output sequence file.
+There is no additional processing required during the Reduce phase.
+With the distributed job complete, the response time calculator copies the results into a HashMap indexed on s-values for fast access and runs the Euler algorithm to perform the Laplace Transorm inversion.
+This is run twice, once for each set of results to give the Response Time Distribution and the Cumulative Density Function.

-V. NUMERICAL RESULTS
+5 NUMERICAL RESULTS